Anatomy and Physiology

 Their life span in the circulation is about 120 days.

 The process of development of red blood cells from stem cells takes about 7 days and is called erythropoiesis.
 The immature cells are released into the bloodstream as reticulocytes, and then mature into erythrocytes over a day or two within the circulation.
-During this time, they lose their nucleus and therefore become incapable of division
+During this time, they lose their nucleus and therefore become incapable of division.

-maturation of red blood cell
+Maturation of red blood cell diagram

 Both vitamin B12 and folic acid are required for red blood cell synthesis.
 They are absorbed in the intestines, although vitamin B12 must be bound to intrinsic factor to allow absorption to take place.
 Both vitamins are present in dairy products, meat and green vegetables.
 The liver usually contains substantial stores of vitamin B12, several years’ worth, but signs of folic acid deficiency appear within a few months.